 Hotels are increasingly integrating opportunities for advertisers to reach the millennial tourists in a way that feels educational and informative.
 To be effective in hotel advertising, one should be positioned as a value add for the tourist – whether that be with a special for that guest or showcasing a unique venue they may not have known about otherwise.

 Hotels have transformed the way they cater to the millennial tourists by modernizing the facilities they are promoting to this audience.
 Sleek interiors, seamless check-ins and outs with beautiful software, fitness centers where a giant screen guides you through yoga, and a digital concierge – aka Porter24 screens – in their lobbies that guide guests on where to go and what to do.
 Almost every touch point in a hotel now, in the common areas, in their rooms and in fact on their own personal devices through push notifications once they log on to the free Wi-Fi, is digital.
 Which means that brands’ ads need to be digital too.

 You’re in their “home”, give it a personal touch

 Ads in hotels should be personalized for that hotel and the guests they attract.
-Every guest has different interests: some visitors are looking to shop up a storm or others are looking to get pampered in spas.
+Every guest has different interests and Millennial tourists are no exception to that: some visitors are looking to shop up a storm or others are looking to get pampered in spas.
 Some people want to dine in Michelin starred restaurants, while others might prefer street food.
 Porter24 sees guests having a stronger connection with brands who localize their ads and offerings.
 For instance, if you are advertising in a Times Square hotel you will tweak your message in a different way to the ad you will serve up in the boutique hotel in NYC’s fashionable Meatpacking district.
 To increase your chances of conversion from a hotel, it is important to work with a provider who will also help make your brand stand out by limiting the number of competing businesses in the same vertical that as yours at any one time.